inkVerb/VIP/301-shell/Lesson-05.md

 `./05-case-options`

-*Input any of the following: a, b, f, g, v, z, quit, and others*
+*Input any of the following: a, b, f, g, v, z, and others, finally "quit"*

 `gedit 05-case-chat`

 `./05-case-chat one two three`

-*Input any of the following: verb, ink, hi, yoyo, byebye, done, one, two, three, and others*
+*Input any of the following: verb, ink, hi, yoyo, byebye, done, one, two, three, and others, finally "quit"*

 `./05-case-chat apple pineapple pen`

-*Input any of the following: verb, ink, hi, yoyo, byebye, done, apple, pineapple, pen, and others*
+*Input any of the same, also the following: apple, pineapple, pen, finally "quit"*

 ### II. `case` with `y/n`